Introduction to Krita coming from Photoshop¶

 Krita has at least 5 times more blending modes than PS.
 They are sorted by categories in the drop-down menu.
 You can use the checkbox to add your most used to the Favorite categories.

 This is Krita's strong point.
-There are many paint tools and they have a lot of options.
+There are many paint tools, and they have a lot of options.

 In Krita, there is a totally different paradigm for defining what ‘tools’ are compared to PS.
-Unlike in PS, you will not find the brush, eraser, clone, blur tool, etc. Instead, you will find a way to trace your strokes on the canvas: freehand, line, rectangle, circle, multiple brush, etc. When you have selected the ‘way to trace’ you can choose the way to paint: erasing / cloning / blurring, etc are all part of way it paint managed by the brush-engines options.
+Unlike in PS, you will not find the brush, eraser, clone, blur tool, etc. Instead, you will find a way to trace your strokes on the canvas: freehand, line, rectangle, circle, multiple brush, etc. When you have selected the ‘way to trace’ you can choose the way to paint: erasing / cloning / blurring, etc are all part of way to paint managed by the brush-engines options.
 These brush engine options are saved into so-called presets, which you can find on Brush presets.
-You can fine tune, and build your own presets using the Edit Brush Settings icon on the top tool bar.
+You can fine tune, and build your own presets using the Edit Brush Settings icon on the top toolbar.

 In Krita, the eraser is not its own tool; it is a Blending mode (or Composite mode).
 You can toggle between erase mode and paint mode by pressing the E key, individually for each of your brushes.